lucaswang977/webdev-learn-nodejs/reactjs/react.dev/ReactLearn.md

 - Render trees represent the nested relationship between React components across a single render.
 Dependency trees represent the module dependencies in a React app.

 ## Adding Interactivity

+- Responding to Events
+  - Events propagate upwards.
+Call e.stopPropagation() on the first argument to prevent that.
+  - Events may have unwanted default browser behavior.
+Call e.preventDefault() to prevent that.
+  - Explicitly calling an event handler prop from a child handler is a good alternative to propagation
+- State: A Component's Memory
+  - Hooks might remind you of imports: they need to be called unconditionally.
+Calling Hooks, including useState, is only valid at the top level of a component or another Hook.
+  - You can have more than one state variable.
+Internally, React matches them up by their order.
+  - State is private to the component.
+If you render it in two places, each copy gets its own state.